Cryptomenorrhea: Diagnosis

-Cryptomenorrhea can be easily diagnosed using ultrasound.
+Cryptomenorrhea may be diagnosed using ultrasound.
 The vagina is commonly seen filled with blood and the uterus usually appears pushed upward.
+Imperforate hymen may be diagnosed clinically in an adolescent showing a blue, protruding mass within the vaginal canal.

 Treatment

 A simple cruciate incision followed by excision of tags of hymen allows drainage of the retained menstrual blood.
 A thicker transverse vaginal septum can be treated with Z-plasty.
 A blind vagina will require a partial or complete vaginoplasty.
 Hematosalpinx may require laparotomy or laparoscopy for removal and reconstruction of affected tube.

 Infertility may require assisted reproductive techniques.